Fat Transfer Procedure

 Correction of Skin Depressions, Subdermal Attachments and Scars

 Facial lines, depressions, folds and depressed scars on the body and face can be successfully treated with injectable fat.
+This is the preferred treatment for lines that are too deep to benefit from Botox injections.
 However, many deep folds, wrinkles, lines, and scars are resistant to the injected fat or fillers (synthetic and natural) because of the severe attachment of the depression to the underlying deeper tissue.
 To overcome this problem, Dr. Jones Singer uses a novel wire scalpel method that doesn’t require skin incisions to release the attachments.
 Following the release of the skin, fat injection is performed to correct the defect and to act as a spacer to prevent reattachment of the released area.

 Fat Injection to Labia Majora